google/kctf/docs/vrp.md

 # kCTF VRP Setup

 We invite you to demonstrate an exploit against our kCTF demo cluster based on the challenges presented on this page.
-Successful demonstrations are eligible for rewards between 5,000 to 10,000 USD as defined in https://g.co/vrp.
+Successful demonstrations are eligible for rewards between ~5,000 to 10,000 USD~[31,337 - 50,337 USD](https://security.googleblog.com/2021/11/trick-treat-paying-leets-and-sweets-for.html) as defined in https://g.co/vrp.

 [kCTF](https://github.com/google/kctf) is an open source infrastructure for CTF competitions.
 You can find details on how it works in the [kCTF documentation](https://google.github.io/kctf/introduction.html), but in short, it’s running on a hardened Kubernetes cluster with the following security features: